swiftlang/swift-evolution/NNNN-type-self-omission.md

 ## Introduction

 Allow Types to be passable to functions without needing to explicitly reference `.self`.
 This is currently allowed for functions with only one parameter.

-[Bug Report](https://bugs.swift.org/browse/SR-899)
+Here is the initial [Bug Report](https://bugs.swift.org/browse/SR-899) that led to this proposal.

 ## Motivation